Pathways Planning and Supports

 Skills Ontario/Canada Competitions

 The largest event is the Skills Ontario Competitions in May which also hosts the FNMI Workshop and Conference, Young Women’s Conference and a variety of hands-on workshops.
 There were 92 elementary and 64 secondary students who represented YRDSB at the virtual Skills Ontario Competitions in May 2023.
-Four students won medals and one moved to the Skills National Competition in Winnipeg, and received a silver medal at the Nationals.
+Four elementary students and 13 secondary students won medals and three moved to the Skills National Competition in Quebec city.
+At the Nationals, two received bronze medals in culinary and IT networking.

 Elementary to Secondary and Secondary to Post-Secondary